-In its most recent attempt to get truck drivers to adhere to federal safety regulations, the FMCSA has released a proposed rule that would require commercial truckers to replace their manual logbooks with electronic logging devices (ELD).
+In its most recent attempt to get truck drivers to adhere to federal safety regulations, the FMCSA has released a proposed rule that would require commercial truckers to replace their manual logbooks with electronic logging devices (ELD) or electronic logbooks.
 It is believed that the use of ELDs would not only reduce paperwork for trucking companies but also improve compliance with the current rules that dictate the amount of hours a truck driver can remain behind the wheel without taking a break.

 Other Issues That May Lead To Trucking Accidents